ncphillips/truecoders.io/_coders/skylar-carter.markdown

     Responsible for the development, coordination, implementation and administration of an Oracle R12 enterprise-wide system integration training program to ensure the continued alignment of people, processes and systems that support and maintain employee development, performance management and on-boarding.

     * Serve as content development Trainer for Oracle R12 Supply Chain modules: (Order Management, Sales Quoting, Sales Contracts and Service Contracts)
-    * Developed a program wide training strategy to provide system navigation and business process training for new and existing Oracle end users across North America and Asia’s (Sales, Finance, Supply Chain, and Human Capital Management) organizations.
+    * Developed a program wide training strategy to provide system navigation and business process training for new and existing Oracle end users across North America and Asia's (Sales, Finance, Supply Chain, and Human Capital Management) organizations.
     * Design and develop training curriculums for online and classroom based learning.
     * Develop key training deliverables during each phase of the system development lifecycle including Training Strategy, Needs Analysis, Curriculum Plans and Delivery Plans.
     * Performed an in-depth enterprise wide needs assessment in order to create a standard training model across all impacted business groups.